 - The Mongolian people believe that Yamdrok is the Tibetan female Dharmapala with multiple functions or divine power.

 - There are many small islands in the lake, which support many migratory birds.
 The lake is the most abundant habitat for migratory birds in southern Tibet.
-During autumn and winter, the lake bank and the islands are a spectacular view of thousands of white birds flying above the lake.
+During autumn and winter, the lake banks and the islands undergo a transformation.
+They turn into a spectacular scene with thousands of white birds gracefully soaring above the water.
+This awe-inspiring sight adds a touch of magic to the serene surroundings.

 - The lake serves as an immense reserve of fishes, thus also called the ‘fish stock of Tibet.’
 Local fishermen catch native varieties of fish in the lake for sale in local villages and markets.

-- Yamdrok Tso is revered as a talisman and is said to be a part of the life-spirit of the Tibetan nation.
+- People revere Yamdrok Tso as a talisman and consider it to be a part of the life-spirit of the Tibetan nation.

 - A significant variety of birds, goats, yaks, wild plants, plains, and pasture provides unique natural scenery with few villages hugging the rocky lake shores.